 create, or assigned to works that have fallen out of copyright.

-- Copyrighted names can be co-opted (eg, Linux), but are usually
+- Copyrighted names can be co-opted (eg, Linux, which was 'stolen' in this way

 - Creative Commons: code, literature, music, hardware.

 - Commercial: Access granted via a fee or under strict non profit conditions.

 - You can create your own Copyright notice.

 - Within those options there is a huge range of choices.

 - A symbol or name associated with a given product.